urquha/spotify-youtube/README.md

 # spotify-youtube
 Playing with the spotify api and integrating with youtube

-Both "SPOTIPY_CLIENT_ID" and "SPOTIPY_CLIENT_SECRET" environment variables need to be set with your spotify developer creds
+Both "SPOTIPY_CLIENT_ID" and "SPOTIPY_CLIENT_SECRET" environment variables need to be set with your [spotify developer creds](https://developer.spotify.com/dashboard/login) (You can put these in the .env file, or set them on the cli)

+Install dependencies with `pip install -r requirements.txt` to Run the code with `python main.py`

+The commands could be pip3 or python3 depending on how your python is set up.
 ## youtube-downloader-converter
 Stolen from NeuralNine